hhru/api/docs_eng/employer_vacancies.md

 Successful response is returned with `200 OK` code.

-Example of the response if the extension is not possible:
+Sample response when extension is unavailable:

 ```json
 {